prezi/fail/README.md

 ### Scout: finding targets

 Scouts are pieces of code that figure out which hosts to hurt based on a string.
 The string passed to the Scout is the first command-line argument.
-You can choose which implementation to use by setting the `anthro.sarge.scoutType` system property; default: `TAG`.
-At the time of writing there are two implementations (in `src/kotlin/com/prezi/anthro/sarge/scout`), with the values to use here defined by the enum `ScoutType`:
+You can choose which implementation to use by setting the `fail.sarge.scoutType` system property; default: `TAG`.
+At the time of writing there are two implementations (in `src/kotlin/com/prezi/fail/sarge/scout`), with the values to use here defined by the enum `ScoutType`:

  * `TAG` (class `TagScout`): finds instances on EC2 that have a tag.
 The input is the tag itself.
 For AWS authentication it uses